NeDS-Lab/mjqm-simulator/docs/extend/distributions.md

 - the `name` variable is built using the `full_name` helper function, that returns the complete TOML path of the distribution for the current class.
 - we ignore the `prob` key if the distribution is not an arrival distribution using a default value of 1.
 - the parameters consistency is checked as soon as possible, returning `false` and printing an error if too many or too few values are defined.
-- we use the idiomatic static _constructors_ when building the distribution with non-standard parameters (in this case, using the mean).
+- we use the idiomatic static _constructors_ when building the distribution.
-- we use the `std::make_unique` function to build the distribution with the lambda parameter.

 > [!Note]
   When our loader returns `false`, the simulator won't start the experiments, but will try to parse the remaining configuration, printing all the errors found before exiting.